 The Royal Air Force (RAF) are passionate about equipping young people with the skills they need to soar.

 The RAF are the new sponsors of our staged Air Activities badges across all Scout sections.
 The RAF are on hand to share their expert knowledge in the field of Science, Technology, Engineering and Maths (STEM), providing Scouts with:

 - Access to STEM-based activities, challenges and competitions

 - Access to exclusive events, including museum takeover days, where Scouts can learn from RAF STEM ambassadors and work towards or complete their badges in a single sitting

 Badges and resources

 Keen to get stuck in?
-The resources for Air Activities badges will be available on this web page and the Programme Planning Tool soon.
+The activity resources for all six Air Activities badges will be available on this web page and the Programme Planning Tool soon.
 In the meanwhile, you can find activities for stages one and two on Programme Planning Tool by clicking on the link under the badge image on this page.
 You can also download the Air Researcher activity pack below which the RAF supported between 2015 and 2019.

 More activities and information packs